g7mzr/db-php/docs/02_Configure.md

 title: Configure
 ---
 ## Introduction
-DB-PHP can use a mixture of `php` and `json` files.
-The PHP Data Source Name (DSN) is a `php` array and can be stored as a `php` file or `json` file as long as it is converted to an array before it is passed to db-php.
-The database schema must be held in `json` files.
+**db-php** can use a mixture of *php* and *json* files.
+The PHP Data Source Name (DSN) is a *php* array and can be stored as a *php* file or *json* file as long as it is converted to an array before it is passed to **db-php**.
+The database schema must be held in *json* files.
 Examples of both types of files are included in the package and shown below.

-## PHP Data Source Name
+## PHP Data Source Name (DSN)

+A *php* DSN is shown below.
+It uses a *php* array to hold the database connection information.
+The "adminuser" and "adminpasswd" items are used when the database is initially created or updated.
+They can be the same as "username" and "password" if you have manually created the user and given them database creation rights.
 ```php
 <?php
 /**